Journals of Lewis and Clark

 More by Meriwether Lewis

-Atlas of the Lewis & Clark Expedition
+David Thompson and the Lewis and Clark Expedition